liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/monitor-agent-usage.md

 The following outlines the tools and techniques available for monitoring SharePoint agent usage, categorized based on user roles and permissions:

-- For **Users with at least site visitor's permissions** (site admins, site owners, site members and site visitors):
+- For **Users with at least site visitor's permissions** (site admins, site owners, site members, and site visitors):
     - **File statistics**: Users with at least site visitor's permissions can select an individual `.agent` file and use the Details pane to view its file statistics.
     - **Search**: Users with at least site visitor's permissions can use **Search** to find all agents on a site for bulk actions.
     - **Site usage**: Users with at least site visitor's permissions can use **Site usage** to see the most popular files and agents on their sites.